 Carla P. Davis*

 Professor Davis earned a B.A. in Political Science and an M.A. in International Affairs from American University.
 She earned a Ph.D. in Sociology from the University of California-Los Angeles.
 Her research and teaching focus on social inequalities (race, ethnicity, immigration, gender, class).
-Her current research focuses on at-risk girls and delinquency.
-Professor Davis is currently writing a book on the intersections of race/ethnicity, class, and gender in the lives of girls in the juvenile justice system.
-She is also currently writing an article on the political economy of institutionalized adolescent girls.
+Her most recent publication is Girls and Juvenile Justice: Power, Status, and the Social Construction of Delinquency, published by Palgrave Macmillan.
+She has published in, among others, International Migration Review, Crime & Delinquency, and Girls, Women, and Crime.
+Her current research is an ethnographic study examining how women college students navigate institutional hierarchies (resources, status, power, intertwined with race/ethnicity, gender, class) in their everyday lives.
 She joined the Beloit College faculty in the fall of 2006.

-Courses Taught: Sociology of Race and Ethnicity; Women, Race, and Class; Juvenile Delinquency/Juvenile Justice; The Social Construction of Identity; Introduction to Sociology
+Courses Taught: Sociology of Race and Ethnicity; Women, Race, and Class; Race, Self, & Society; Ethnographic Field Research Methods; The Social Construction of Identity; Introduction to Sociology; Race and Juvenile Justice

 Kathryn D. Linnenberg, associate professor of sociology, received a B.A. in Sociology with a minor in French from the University of Virginia, an M.A. in Sociology from the University of Virginia, and completed her Ph.D. in Sociology at Northwestern University.
 Her dissertation was entitled #1 Father or Fathering 101: How Involved Fathers Are When They Live with Their Children.
 This work examines determinants of father involvement among cohabiting fathers, using married fathers as a comparison group.
 Kate also spent two years working for the Academic and Professional Affairs Program of the American Sociological Association.
 She joined the Beloit College faculty in the fall of 2004.